top of page

 This course is a survey of the basic techniques, materials, theory, vocabulary, and overall practice of observational drawing.
 Because abstraction is an exaggeration or alteration of reality, it is important to first learn to draw from life; therefore, the projects will be interpreted from a variety of natural forms including interior/exterior space, still-life, self-portrait, the skeleton, and an artist copy.
 These drawings will be executed using a variety of traditional drawing materials such as charcoal, pastel, Conté, pencil, and ink.
 With these materials, students will develop an understanding of technical variety in mark-making using perspective, proportion, scale, volume, texture, contrast, value, line and shade.
 Toward the end of the semester, students will be introduced to color and collage and create more experimental works on paper.
 Each session will be devoted to studio work with some art historical discussion and/or critique.

-Meets New Mexico General Education Curriculum Area 7: Arts and Design (Core)
+Meets New Mexico General Education Curriculum Area VI: Creative and Fine Arts: Arts and Design

 Painting I - ARTS 1630